Here is an easy spaghetti squash pad Thai made with chicken! It's a delicious spicy Asian-inspired dish that's made low carb and gluten-free.

-- 1 1/2 pounds boneless/skinless chicken sliced (or meat of choice)
+- 1 ½ pounds boneless/skinless chicken sliced (or meat of choice)

 - 1 medium spaghetti squash noodles squeeze moisture out with towel

-- 3 tbsp fish sauce
+- 3 tablespoon fish sauce

-- 1/4 tsp SweetLeaf stevia drops
+- ¼ teaspoon SweetLeaf stevia drops

-- 1/2 teaspoon red pepper flakes more or less to taste
+- ½ teaspoon red pepper flakes more or less to taste

-Cook and roast spaghetti squash noodles using preferred cooking method.
+- Cook and roast spaghetti squash noodles using preferred cooking method.
 I like to use the Instant Pot method so they are not overcooked.

-Heat cooking oil in large pot or wok over medium-high heat.
+- Heat cooking oil in large pot or wok over medium-high heat.
 Add garlic and scallions.
 Cook for a couple minutes until fragrant.

-Push garlic and scallions to side and add in beaten eggs.
+- Push garlic and scallions to side and add in beaten eggs.
 Scramble them and cook until no longer runny.

-Add in chopped cabbage.
+- Add in chopped cabbage.
 Stir and cook until it starts to wilt down.

-Put chicken into pan and stir fry until it is no longer pink.
+- Put chicken into pan and stir fry until it is no longer pink.

-Add in spaghetti squash noodles, fish sauce, lemon juice, and stevia.
+- Add in spaghetti squash noodles, fish sauce, lemon juice, and stevia.
 Stir to ensure liquid is evenly mixed into noodles, cabbage, and meat.
 Continue to cook and stir for a few more minutes to ensure everything is fully cooked.